Enhanced adaptive surrogate models with applications in uncertainty quantification for nanoplasmonics: Conclusion

 \section{Conclusion}

-In this work we presented an efficient method to quantify uncertainties of the scattering parameter, assuming a moderately large number of input \gls{rv}s.
-Dimension adaptivity in combination with an adjoint-error indicator and conformal maps are confirmed to be a promising technique to delay the curse-of-dimensionality, even in presence of poles in the complex plane.
-For the considered \gls{fe} model of an optical grating coupler, the comparison of the proposed Leja algorithm with total degree gPC and isotropic Smolyak sparse grids shows significant gains in both accuracy and computational costs.
-In particular, with the adaptive scheme we were able to consider up to 17 parameters and achieve an accuracy of $\approx 10^{-3}$.
+In this work we presented an efficient method to quantify uncertainties in the Maxwell source problem, assuming a moderately large number of input \gls{rv}s.
+Dimension adaptivity in combination with adjoint error correction and conformal maps is confirmed to be a promising technique to delay the curse-of-dimensionality.
+For the considered \gls{fe} model from nanoplasmonics, the comparison of the proposed adaptive algorithm with total degree gPC and isotropic Smolyak sparse grids shows significant gains in both accuracy and computational costs.
+In particular, with the adaptive scheme we were able to consider up to 17 parameters and achieve an accuracy of $\approx 10^{-3}$ with a few thousand numerical solutions of the deterministic model.

-In order to perform efficient \gls{uq} for the resonance of frequency-dependent scattering parameters, a polynomial surrogate model was created by treating the excitation frequency as an additional parameter.
-Exploiting that the surrogate model can be inexpensively evaluated, all statistical measures were then calculated by Monte Carlo estimators which only require square integrability.
-It was further observed that, in the multivariate case, the maximum of the Fourier coefficients with fixed total degree, decays fast, at least sub-exponentially.
-This indicates smoothness of the output with respect to the input parameters and underlines that polynomial approximations are well-suited for this model, at least for moderate sizes of the parameter variability and frequency range.
 To consider wider frequency ranges with possible poles in combination with large geometric uncertainties, a combination of polynomial and rational approximations is a topic of future research.

 For the considered optical grating coupler, according to Sobol-sensitivity measures, geometrical parameters have been found to be the dominant source of input uncertainty.
 Although the modeling of their probability distributions could not be based on measurement data yet, this conclusion is substantiated by the very conservative choice of geometrical standard deviations.